mgsears997/biostat776-intro-Mary-Sears/README.md

 4. I spend a couple weeks every summmer at my family's house on Deer Lake in Grand Rapids, MN.
 This year my cousin got a video of a family of black bears right outside the front door of the house!

-5. My favorite desserts are strawberry ice cream and anything with meringue in it!
+5. My favorite desserts are strawberry ice cream and anything with meringue in it.

 # Website Link
 One of my favorite things to do is to read the New York Times Book Review.
 Here is the link to the online version: